Pub Date: 1979

 Morals?
 Pffft.
 That’s for poor people who don’t live in fancy manors.

 The best part of Coach to Hell is when Georgina has Charles in her room for a late-night tryst.
 Then his brother enters her chambers with the same intention, forcing Charles to hide in her wardrobe.
-Georgina can’t shoo the brother away by being smart enough to say she’s on her period, so while Charles conceals himself in the closet like some teenaged boy hiding from an angry father, Georgie bangs the half-brother in her bed.
-And the half-brother is so good at it that Georgina forgets everything and moans away in ecstasy, giving our sad-sack hero something extra-special to listen to.
+Georgina can’t shoo Francis away by being smart enough to say she’s on her period, so while Charles conceals himself in the closet like some teenage boy hiding from an angry father, Georgie bangs Francis in her bed.
+And Francis is so good at it that Georgina forgets everything and moans away in ecstasy, giving our sad-sack hero something extra-special to listen to.

 This book is a bodice-ripper, and Charles is our supposed “Alpha” male hero.
 So does he burst out into the room and kill them both in a blind rage?
 Nope.
 Charles stays there, sitting and sulking, while his hated enemy joyously screws the woman he loves, bringing her to orgasmic heights.